-As a CU Scarborough student you will have access to all the facilities you will need to support your studies and student life, all located in a new purpose-built open plan campus.
+As a CU Scarborough student you will have access to all the facilities you will need to support your studies and student life, all located in a modern, open plan campus.
 We are located in the new £50m sport and education campus, which also features the Scarborough Sports Village and Flamingo Land Football Stadium - home of Scarborough Athletic Football Club.

 We have gone from housing just 17 students in 2015, to over 600 students in 2019 and we are not stopping there.

 |Social Space||Library||IT Suites|

 |Study Rooms||Student Support Team||Careers and Employability Team|